Why do cats sit hunched over?

-Pet owners should always be on the watch for these slight changes in your cat’s demeanor and habits.
-While hunching over can be subtle, it is a sign that your cat is in pain and needs to be checked by a veterinarian.
+Pet owners should always be on the watch for these slight changes in your cat’s demeanour and habits.
+While hunching over can be subtle, it is a sign that your cat is in pain and warrants a veterinary check-up.

 What illnesses can cause a cat to hunch over?

 Anything that causes pain or discomfort in your cat may result in a hunched over appearance, this can include: